dlvasquezp/pyTrace/README.md

 The module pyTrace is based on two concepts:

-a) ray: A ray is a list of elements describing the ray position, direction and wavelength.
+1.1) ray: A ray is a list of elements describing the ray position, direction and wavelength.

     ray0 = [[X,Y,Z], [L,M,N],wvln]